Module Documentation

 • funcname – string to be used as the bases for the name of the function.

-• cse – If True (default), CSE is applied to the expressions and dependencies.
+• cse – If True (default), CSE is applied to the expressions.
 This typically greatly improves performance and reduces numba’s initialization time.

 Returns: